Victoria Hayward (journalist): Early life

-Hayward was born in 1876 in Bermuda.
-At age 16, Hayward left Bermuda and moved to New York to teach math at a private boys' school.
+Victoria Hayward was born in 1876 in Bermuda.
+At the age of 16, Hayward left Bermuda and moved to New York to teach math at a private boys' school.
 About ten years later, she returned to Bermuda and pursued journalism.

 Career

-Hayward's writings were widely published in Canadian magazines and often focussed on Canadian culture, though she was not Canadian.
+Hayward's writings were widely published in Canadian magazines and often focused on Canadian culture, though she was not Canadian.
 Hayward and photographer Edith Watson spent three summers in the late 1910s and early 1920s living with the Doukhobors in Saskatchewan and British Columbia.
 The two recorded Doukhobor life and presented it to the public first in their 1919 Fort Wayne Journal Gazette article "Doukhobor Farms Supply All Needs" and later in Romantic Canada.

 In 1922, Hayward published the travel book Romantic Canada.
 The book was based on her recent travels across southern Canada, though it focuses largely on Canada's maritime provinces.
-In Romantic Canada, described Canada's culture, both in terms of ethnicities and architecture, as a "mosaic".
+In Romantic Canada, she described Canada's culture, both in terms of ethnicities and architecture, as a "mosaic".
 Hayward is credited with coining the phrase "Canadian mosaic".
 Romantic Canada was illustrated and contained photography by Watson.